mohammedmatheensharieff/MasheshAssign/README.md

 Task 4 - Created bucket with Retention Policy through CLI.

-TAsk 5 - Created a static website on GCS.
+Task 5 - Created a static website on GCS.

+Task 6 - API.sh has a script which can list and enable API services.

+Also, kindly please teach me about the max concurrent/parallel execution of the parameters.